Personal Injury Attorney Okeechobee

-Speak with an experienced personal injury lawyer at Hoskins, Turco, Lloyd & Lloyd today for your free, no-obligation consultation.
+Speak with experienced personal injury lawyer Steve Hoskins today for your free, no-obligation consultation.
 Our team is always here to help you.

 In order to successfully file a lawsuit after a personal injury, you must prove that the other person either intentionally caused your injury, or he/she acted negligently.
 Legally speaking, a person is negligent when he/she acts in a way that a reasonable person wouldn’t and causes injury as a result.

 In order to prove negligence, four general criteria must be met:

 - There was a duty of care established

 - The breach of duty caused the injury

 - There are monetary damages that can be paid